About the Endicott Studio

 Founded in 1987, The Endicott Studio is an organization dedicated to literary, visual, performance, and environmental arts rooted in myth, folklore, fairy tales, and the traditional stories of people the world over.

-For more than 20 years, Endicott has supported a wide variety of mythic projects, events, and publications in the U.S. and U.K. -- while at the same time raising money for charities assisting homeless, abused, and at-risk children.
+For close to 30 years, Endicott has supported a wide variety of mythic projects, events, and publications in the U.S. and U.K. -- while at the same time raising money for charities assisting homeless, abused, and at-risk children.
 The slide show above features work by some of the contributing artists and writers in the Endicott Circle.
 (A longer list can be found here.)

 Endicott's award-winning web journal, The Journal of Mythic Arts, has appeared online from 1997 to present in various formats, promoting contemporary mythic arts and providing resources and information for mythic artists, students, and scholars.
 Balancing our careers as writers and editors along with the job of producing JoMA, Terri and Midori have moved from a quarterly to a more spontaneous adding of new content on a new platform and a new design.
 Terri and Midori will both be posting regularly on their personal blogs as well: In the Labyrinth (Midori) and The Drawing Board (Terri).